vivektrip18/AnimeDB/README.md

-# Anime Finder
+# AnimeDB

-Anime Finder is a simple web application that uses the [Jikan API](https://jikan.moe/) to fetch anime data and display anime tiles.
+AnimeDB is a simple web application that uses the [Jikan API](https://jikan.moe/) to fetch anime data and display anime tiles.
 Clicking on an anime tile redirects users to the respective **MyAnimeList** page for more details.

 ## DEMO: https://startling-bunny-5b4b83.netlify.app/